ambv/httproxy/README.rst

 If you install ``setproctitle``, the name of the process reported by ``ps`` will be more descriptive.

-If you install ``psutil``, proxy will be able to automatically remove stale pidfiles on startup.
+If you install ``psutil``, httproxy will be able to automatically remove stale pidfiles on startup.